NVE/ebm/docs/source/user_guide/user_case.rst

 .. seealso::

-   :ref:`Results <results>`
+   :ref:`Results<results>`

 User case: Add a new building code
 ----------------------------------

-This example demonstrates how to use EBM’s scenario functionality by adding a new building code.
+This example demonstrates how to use ``EBM`` scenario functionality by adding a new building code.
 TEK30 represents a hypothetical future building code introduced as part of a user case to demonstrate how EBM handles scenario-based modeling.